canonical/lxd/doc/instances.md

 ## Resource limits via `limits.kernel.[limit name]`
-LXD exposes a generic namespaced key `limits.kernel.*` which can be used to set resource limits for a given container.
+LXD exposes a generic namespaced key `limits.kernel.*` which can be used to set resource limits for a given instance.
 It is generic in the sense that LXD will not perform any validation on the resource that is specified following the `limits.kernel.*` prefix.
 LXD cannot know about all the possible resources that a given kernel supports.
 Instead, LXD will simply pass down the corresponding